Large-scale simulations of Floquet physics on near-term quantum computers: Results

 Importantly, these complex changes are well-captured by the QHiFFS algorithm.
 This is shown in Fig.~\ref{fig:ANNNI_numerics}(b) where we plot the correlation function, $C_{\psi_0}(t)$, as computed using the QHiFFS algorithm.
 Indeed, as shown in Fig.~\ref{fig:ANNNI_numerics}(c), the errors in the correlation function (that is, the difference between the exact correlation function and the one computed via QHiFFS) are small.
 Specifically, the correlation function error on average (over the different $h$ and $\kappa$ values) is 0.0121 at $t = 8.25\,T$, 0.0175 at $t = 15.25\,T$ and 0.0216 at $t = 22.25\,T$.
+In \ref{appendix: numerics}, we provide equivalent numerical results on the $4 \times 6$ and $5 \times 5$ transversely driven BNNNI model; indicating that these larger versions could have also worked on quantum hardware. \ \\

-\subsection{Hardware Implementation}
+\subsubsection{Hardware Implementation}

-To demonstrate the suitability of the QHiFFS algorithm for real quantum hardware we used all 20 qubits of Quantinuum's H1-1 trapped ion platform to simulate the $4 \times 5$ BNNNI model with periodic boundary conditions (see Fig.~\ref{fig:ansatz_idea}).
+To demonstrate the suitability of the QHiFFS algorithm for real quantum hardware we used all 20 qubits of Quantinuum's H1-1 trapped ion platform to simulate the $4 \times 5$ BNNNI model with periodic boundary conditions (see Fig.~\ref{fig:ansatz_idea} and for the executed hardware circuit see Fig.~\ref{fig: quantinuum_circuit}).
 This was enabled by the all-to-all connectivity of the platform -- on superconducting circuit devices (as compared to the trapped ion device that we used here), periodic boundary conditions on two-dimensional lattice models are typically hard to implement due to the restriction to nearest-neighbor gates.

 Due to a finite sampling budget of approximately 30,000 shots, we needed to restrict ourselves to specific model parameters.
 We decided to implement two studies - the first a simulation of the correlation function as a function of time, the second a slice of the correlation function at a fixed time plotted versus the model parameters.
 Without loss of generality, we took $J=1$.
 For our plot of the correlation function as a function of time, we then chose $h=2$, $\kappa = 0.25$, and $\omega=30$ for which our numerical results indicate strong effects of periodic driving.
 For our study of model parameter dependence, we took $t = 22.25\, T$ and focused on the region $0.25 \leq \kappa \leq 0.475 $ and $2.0 \leq h \leq 2.6 $.
 The chosen parameters ensured that all model parameters are of a similar order of magnitude resulting in strong frustration and quantum fluctuations.